Nathra21/Dofus-prices-analysis/README.md

 `dispalignment` gives detailed info on on both alignments of an item, and shows a plot of the alignments across time.
 One useful detail it gives is the percentage of the time they are above 1, which is a good indicator of the consistency of the alignment.

-For instance, Eau has an A2 average of 1.33 and its A2 is above 1 89% of the time.
+For instance, Eau has an A2 average of 1.33 and its A2 is greater than 1 about 89% of the time.

 ## study
 ```python